madhan404/javaScript_projects/README.md

-This repoo contains my JS learning simple Projects !!
+# This repoo has my JS learnings + simple Projects !!